-When staffing issues start affecting the atmosphere, owner confidence, or day to day running of the practice, most owners are left trying to handle it alone.
+When staff problems start affecting the atmosphere, owner confidence, or day to day running of the practice, most owners are left trying to handle it alone.

-Practice People Advisory gives you expert support before small issues become bigger ones — for difficult conversations, team tension, performance concerns, absence, unclear boundaries, and situations that could escalate if handled badly.
+Practice People Advisory gives you expert support before small issues become bigger ones — for difficult conversations with dental staff, managing absence, performance concerns, unclear contracts, and situations that could escalate if handled badly.

 They rarely start as a big event.
 They start as a conversation you keep putting off, a team member whose behaviour has changed, friction that sits in the background, or a situation you know could get worse if it is handled in the wrong way.